neoul/libydb/README.md

     fan_cur_speed);
 ```

-Just read the fan data like as you write when you need.
-If there is no data in your data block, ydb_read doesn't update any variables.
+Just read the fan data like as you use `scanf`.
+If there is no data in your data block, `ydb_read` doesn't update any variables.

 ```c
 char fan_admin[32] = {0};